armohamm/devops-2/README.md

 # devops
 # Dexter's Lab
-My personal repo for network automation of design, deployment, and operations tasks.
+A repo for network automation scripts.